Totaal aantal pageviews

 a long time ago.
 That lick only starts at about 50 seconds.
 I've changed the

-bass notes thus suggesting other chords but with respect to actual lick.
-At
+bass notes thus suggesting other chords but with respect to the actual lick.

-some times, especially when you get older you sometimes tink of other
+At some times, especially when you get older you sometimes think of other

 people and how they are doing in present times.
 Played on a Jose Ramirez III